danielep71/VBA-DATETIMEPICKER/README.md

 - 🧩 modular, maintainable VBA architecture
 - ⚙️ reusable infrastructure for enterprise workbooks and add-ins
 - 🧪 demo-ready and regression-friendly implementation patterns

 ---

+## ⭐ Why this exists

+Excel still powers an enormous number of business-critical workflows, but native date-entry UX is often poor.

+This repository exists to provide a **clean, modern, and reusable VBA-based solution** for a very common problem:
+**making date input in Excel feel much better without sacrificing control, portability, or maintainability**.

+---